sikanhe/gqtx/README.md

 - We created an intermediate representation of a GraphQL schema via the helper functions exported by this library.
 - Then, we converted the schema to a real graphql-js schema by calling `buildGraphQLSchema` at server startup time.
 - Used existing express middleware `express-graphql` to server our schema with `graphiql` explorer
 - That's it!
-We get a fully typesafe server with almost zero type annotation needed
+We get a fully type-safe server with almost zero type annotation needed